agross/immich-duplicates/README.md

 1. All data (API key, endpoint URL, duplicate groups) is stored locally in your browser.

+   * If you follow the instructions above, duplicates will be determined by their downsized (but still large) JPEG thumbnail.
+Videos will also be considered, but only by their thumbnail image (= 1 frame of the video).
+   * For each thumbnail a perceptive hash will be computed.
+Images with the same perceptive hash would be considered the same by the human eye.
+Currently hashes are compared using strict equality, there is no way to allow deviation from equality by e.g. by allowing the Hamming distance of two hash values to be `> 0`.
+I accept pull requests ;-)
-   * The best duplicate (with the green border) is determined by file size only.
+   * The best duplicate (with the green border, displayed first) is determined by file size only.
+I accept pull requests!
    * If you click "Keep best asset" for the currently displayed group:
      * The best asset will be added to all albums of the group's other ("non-best") assets